Jupiter

 The interpretation of Jupiter in astrology

-Modern astrology is largely built on methods and perspectives from Hellenistic astrology, in which planets like Venus and Jupiter were considered “benefics,” or favorable influences, while Mars and Saturn were seen as “malefics,” with challenging or ominous influences.
+Conventional astrology is largely built on methods and perspectives from Hellenistic astrology, in which planets like Venus and Jupiter were considered “benefics,” or favorable influences, while Mars and Saturn were seen as “malefics,” with challenging or ominous influences.

 Today, our view of the planets is more balanced.
 Jupiter is generally seen as bringing both material and emotional well-being, prompting us to seek new knowledge and expand our horizons.
 At the same time, Jupiter’s energy has a shadow side, leading to excesses, wastefulness or reckless risk-taking.